 © Digital Stock

 The United States uses 28% of its total energy each year to move people and goods from one place to another.
 The transportation sector includes many modes, from personal vehicles and large trucks to public transportation (buses, trains) to airplanes, freight trains, ships and barges, and pipelines.
-By far the largest share is consumed by cars, light trucks, and motorcycles—about 58% in 2012, followed by other trucks (21%), aircraft (9%), boats and ships (3%), and trains and buses (3%).
-Pipelines account for 3% and military uses for 2%.
+By far the largest share is consumed by cars, light trucks, and motorcycles—about 58% in 2013, followed by other trucks (23%), aircraft (8%), boats and ships (4%), and trains and buses (3%).
+Pipelines account for 4%.

 During the past century, dependence on vehicles burning petroleum-based fuels has become a defining component of American life.
-The United States, with less than 5% of the world’s population, is home to one-fourth of the world’s automobiles.
-In 2014, cars, motorcycles, trucks, and buses drove nearly 3 trillion miles in our country—farther than driving to the Sun and back 16,000 times.
-During the next 25 years, the total number of miles driven by Americans is projected to grow by about 30%, increasing the demand for fuel.
-However, the projected annual growth rate in that demand, 1.04%, is notably lower than in recent decades, largely owing to advances in efficiency and changes in the types of vehicles purchased.
+The United States, with less than 5% of the world’s population, is home to more than one-fifth of the world’s automobiles.
+In 2014, cars, motorcycles, trucks, and buses drove over 3 trillion miles in our country—farther than driving to the Sun and back 16,000 times.
+During the next 25 years, the total number of miles driven by Americans is projected to grow by about 23%, increasing the demand for fuel.
+However, the projected annual growth rate in that demand, 0.84%, is notably lower than in recent decades, largely owing to advances in efficiency and changes in the types of vehicles purchased.
 Overall, it appears that gains in vehicle efficiency will be offset by increased miles driven.

-In 2014, cars, motorcycles, trucks, and buses drove nearly 3 trillion miles in our country—farther than driving to the Sun and back 16,000 times.
+In 2015, cars, motorcycles, trucks, and buses drove more than 3 trillion miles in our country—farther than driving to the Sun and back 16,000 times.

 Alternative geological sources to conventional petroleum deposits, such as oil from low-permeability geological formations (tight oil), are adding appreciably to the nation’s supply of transportation fuels.
 But liquids from those sources cannot help solve the environmental issues associated with burning fossil fuels.

 In the short term, the best strategy for reducing demand for petroleum may be encouraging the trend toward improved efficiency of conventional vehicles.
 Much of that improvement has resulted from the Corporate Average Fuel Efficiency (CAFE) standards, initially adopted in 1975 and revised in 2007.
 The standards have recently been made more stringent, with fuel economy requirements increasing annually between 2012 and 2025.
 A study of the 2017–2025 CAFE standards found that a mid-size vehicle with advanced conventional gasoline engine technologies is likely to meet the increased standards.
-Regulations aimed at implementing the first standards for model years 2014 to 2018 medium- and heavy-duty trucks—based on analyses from the Transportation Research Board and the National Research Council—are currently in effect and regulations for beyond 2018 are being proposed.
+Regulations aimed at implementing the first standards for model years 2014 to 2018 medium- and heavy-duty trucks—based on analyses from the National Academies of Sciences, Engineering, and Medicine—are currently in effect and regulations for beyond 2018 have been released.

 - Cost, Effectiveness and Deployment of Fuel Economy Technologies for Light-Duty Vehicles (2015)